cwrc/cwrc_dtoc_edition/README.md

 To communicate with Voyant we use API endpoint(https://voyant-tools.org/trombone) trombone.

 ### Getting corpus id and metadata
-We make a *POST* HTTP Request with query parameters below:
+We make a *GET* HTTP Request with query parameters below:
 ```php
 $parameters = array(
   'palette' => 'default',